What determines the quality of an EXIT trampoline?

 Is the ground in your garden suitable?
 Determine what you think would look good in your garden.
 A trampoline on legs stands out more in your garden, whereas a dug-in trampoline allows for a more serene look.
 You can choose the trampoline that you like best!

 Is there one option safer than the other?
 Not with EXIT Toys!
-Our trampolines on legs always come with a safety net, so that children will stay on the trampoline even when doing the craziest jumps.
-On a dug-in trampoline you are already nice and low to the ground and for extra protection, many of our dug-in trampolines are also available with safety net.
+Both our trampolines on legs and our inground trampolines always come with a safety net, so that children will stay on the trampoline even when doing the craziest jumps.
+Would you like a safe trampoline without a safety net?
+Then an EXIT Dynamic ground level trampoline with safety tiles might be the option for you!
+Our ground level trampolines are available with safety net as well as with safety tiles.

 Our dug-in trampolines are low to the ground, which makes it easy for children to get on and off them.
 But EXIT Toys has also taken into consideration safely stepping onto trampolines on legs: with the EXIT trampoline ladder it is easy for children to get onto the trampoline and bounce away in no-time.
 In addition, you can use a trampoline platform to safely and effortlessly enter the trampoline.
 The platform has a broad step with an anti-slip layer which is handy for children to stand on before they climb through the safety net.